peterpih/WilliamCargilfield/20151120 Book - A Fright in the Night.md

 Chip looked out of the window.
 "It's not a ghost!" he laughed.
 "It's an owl.
 Come and look."
-Bif and Chip looked outside.
+Biff and Chip looked outside.
 "Oh no!" said Chip.
 "I can see a ghost.
 It is a ghost this time."
-Biff and Chip ran to Gra's room.
+Biff and Chip ran to Gran's room.
 "Gran!
 Gran!" called Biff.
 "There's a ghost outside."
 But Gran wasn't in bed.